 There is, however, even more to Foucault’s pendulum than the brilliant proof of the Earth’s rotation.
 The experiment works because the pendulum is hanging from a fixed point.
 Or is it?
 If you think about it, the building from which the pendulum is suspended is moving along with the Earth, which is in turn rotating around the Sun.
 The Sun, too, along with the rest of the solar system, rotates around the center of the galaxy, and so on.
 So it’s really not correct to think of the bracket on the ceiling as being a fixed point.
 And yet, curiously, it’s not just movement of the attachment point that the pendulum ignores—it ignores the movement of the planet and even the galaxy.
 The swing of the pendulum remains aligned with, apparently, the universe itself—or, to make it more comprehensible, think of it as being aligned with some very distant star.
 So the pendulum acts as if it’s hanging from some absolutely fixed location deep in the center of the universe.
 Whether this is simply an illusion or a deeply meaningful metaphysical discovery is still a matter of some debate among the few scientists and philosophers who worry about that sort of thing.

 The pendulum Foucault originally used in 1851 at the Panthéon was moved in 1855 to the Conservatoire des Arts et Métiers in Paris.
 The Conservatoire includes a public museum, part of which is housed in a building that was once a church.
-The pendulum hangs from the ceiling of the choir, and is the museum’s star attraction.
-For several years during the 1990s when the museum was undergoing renovations, the pendulum was temporarily exhibited at its original home in the Panthéon, but was returned before the museum reopened in 2000.
+The pendulum was hung from the ceiling of the choir, and became the museum’s star attraction.
+For several years during the 1990s when the museum was undergoing renovations, the pendulum was temporarily exhibited at its original home in the Panthéon, but was returned before the museum reopened in 2000; a replica has hung in the Panthéon ever since.
+Tragically, in 2010, the original pendulum in the Musée des Arts et Métiers was badly damaged when its cable snapped.
+So although the dented original sphere is still on display there, it’s not the one swinging from the ceiling—that, too, is a replica.

 In order to show the movement of a pendulum over longer periods of time than inertia will provide—and to satisfy museum-going crowds—most modern exhibits of Foucault’s Pendulum, including the one in the Conservatoire, use an electromagnet under the floor or platform beneath the pendulum to give it a tiny extra boost as it swings past.
 When I first heard about the magnets, it sounded like cheating to me—the image I had in mind was of moving magnets that influenced the direction of the swing.
 But in fact the magnets are circular and simply pull the pendulum very slightly toward its vertical center just as it approaches the middle of each swing, so the direction of the swing is unaffected.
 That in itself, I think, is a very clever piece of engineering.